 Listen to your child.
 Pay attention to the way they deliver their sentences.
 Make sure they aren’t too authoritative or too timid.
 A soft, gentle voice with an affirmative tone should do the job.

 Children are in their formative ages.
 They absorb all that they are exposed to.
 Teach them and guide them at the right time.
-This will help them become confident speakers.
+This will help them become con8fident speakers.

 Do visit some academies like the Orator Academy to get further tips and train your child in a professional manner.